justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     throws Exception;
 ```

-> The `processAction` method may be used to implement business logic with the information passed through the `ActionRequest`, if backend processing is required.
+> The `processAction` method may be used to implement business logic with the information passed through the `ActionRequest` if backend processing is required.

 ```java
 public void render(